ReproNim/reproschema-py/docs/index.md

         index.md  # The documentation homepage.
         installation.md #A tutorial for installation.
         cli_usage.md #Notes on CLI usage
-        reproschema2redcap.md #How to convert from resproschema to redcap redcap2reproschema.md #How to convert from redcap to reproscehma output2redcap.md #How to convert the output into redcap reproschema2fhir.md #How to convert the reproschema into an FHIR Questionnaire Resource
+        reproschema2redcap.md #How to convert from reproschema to redcap redcap2reproschema.md #How to convert from redcap to reproschema output2redcap.md #How to convert the output into redcap reproschema2fhir.md #How to convert the reproschema into an FHIR Questionnaire Resource